 Become a digital nomad in England

-It's no secret that England has always been a place of grandeur, both in the past and present.
-This green island can boast an unparalleled brisk air and has an appealing and eccentric character that makes it endearing for visitors.
-While some get discouraged by the infamous rainy weather and fogs in England, the whole place is definitely worth a visit.
+It's no secret that England has always been a place of grandeur.
+This green island can boast unparalleled brisk air and has an appealing and eccentric character that makes it endearing for visitors.
+While some get discouraged by the infamous rainy weather and fogs in England, the whole place is worth a visit.

 Why choose England?

 While many have converted to digital nomadism to escape England's grey weather, others are comfortable working from Shakespeare's birthplace.
-England is, therefore, a great place for creativity thanks to its rich history depicted by numerous museums, its literary culture, as well as galleries and exhibits that can be enjoyed in the major cities.
+England is, therefore, an excellent place for creativity thanks to its rich history depicted by numerous museums, its literary culture, and galleries and exhibits that can be enjoyed in major cities.
 The natural beauty of the countryside and the various attractions have inspired many authors and compositors.

-By choosing to work remotely from England, you will be able to enjoy world-class amenities, especially in the cosmopolitan cities.
+Working remotely from England, you can enjoy world-class amenities, especially in cosmopolitan cities.
 Smaller towns, for their part, offer a more quiet and relaxed atmosphere.

-London, the capital city, is the largest and most dynamic city in western Europe.
-You will become more and more productive as long as you can survive the hectic lifestyle.
+London, the capital city, is Western Europe's largest and most dynamic city.
+You will become more productive if you can survive the hectic lifestyle.

-Still regarded as an up-and-coming city in England, Newcastle is another ideal place to live in as a digital nomad.
-The vibrant nightlife, the business culture, the cultural heritage and the uniqueness of the art scene make it a perfect destination.
-Newcastle also offers a younger and hipper vibe which is complemented by the drop of the well-preserved Geordie culture.
+Still regarded as an up-and-coming city in England, Newcastle is another ideal place to live as a digital nomad.
+The vibrant nightlife, the business culture, the cultural heritage, and the uniqueness of the art scene make it a perfect destination.
+Newcastle also offers a younger and hipper vibe complemented by the drop of the well-preserved Geordie culture.

 Another city to consider is Brighton, especially if you are not bothered by cold winds.
-Brighton is even more beautiful thanks to the beach resort, which is located just outside London.
+Brighton is even more beautiful thanks to the beach resort just outside London.
 The experience here will be significantly different, thanks to its hedonistic vibe.
 It is also the best clubbing experience you will ever get in the UK.

 Internet speed is definitely something that will motivate you.
-Across the UK, you will enjoy a broadband download speed of 15Mbps.
-In the bigger cities, you will get to enjoy free Wi-Fi hotspot.
-You can choose from a range of free Wi-Fi hotspots at cafes, coffee shop, and pubs.
-If you are relocating to a big city, expect rapid internet connection, unlike the countryside where it is much slower.
+Across the UK, you can enjoy a good broadband download with an average speed of 11Mbps.
+In the bigger cities, you will get to enjoy free Wi-Fi hotspots.
+You can choose from various free Wi-Fi hotspots at cafes, coffee shops, and pubs.
+If you are relocating to a big city, expect a rapid internet connection, unlike the countryside, which is much slower.

 Most big cities offer several coworking spaces where you can work from.
 You also get to take part in nomad community meetups and conferences from time to time.